-The Snap-on WB265 balancer is calibrated by computer before shipment and should not require recalibration in normal service.
+The Snap-on WB250 and WB260A balancers are calibrated by computer before shipment and should not require recalibration in normal service.
 If the electronics assembly or the back panel assembly is replaced, however, the balancer should be recalibrated.
 Additionally, if balancing results appear to be irregular, the balancer may require recalibration.
-The WB265 contains a program for automatic self-calibration, which can be performed in about the same time that it takes to balance a single wheel.
+The WB250 and WB260A contain a program for automatic self-calibration, which can be performed in about the same time that it takes to balance a single wheel.